 “Minister for Revenue and Financial Services, Kelly O’Dwyer, has requested an inquiry into the allegations raised in the joint Fairfax/Four Corners investigation,” Ms Carnell said.

-“Under the direction of Treasury, my office and the Inspector-General of Taxation, Ali Noroozi, will examine cases of unfair conduct by the ATO.
+“Under the direction of Treasury, my office and the Inspector-General of Taxation, Ali Noroozi, will examine cases of unfair conduct and bullying by the ATO.

 Ms Carnell said that with 3.8 million small business taxpayers, including sole traders, and the inspector-general admitting that the ATO makes incorrect judgements in around 5 per cent of cases, there are “way too many” instances of businesses being wrongfully sent to the wall.

-“My office is interested in examples where the ATO has targeted small businesses unfairly and the business owner has been affected financially.”
+“My office is interested in examples where the ATO has resorted to bullying and targeted small businesses unfairly and the business owner has been affected financially.”